 The AGCE issuing CAs are established as part of internal AGCE processes.
-The AGCE PKI GB authorizes the setup of the AGCE issuing CA. The GOV-CA RA performs all necessary internal verification involving the AGCE PKI operations team.
+The AGCE PKI GB authorizes the setup of the AGCE issuing CA. The AGCE RA performs all necessary internal verification involving the operations team.
 Refer to clause 4.1 for further details on the verification steps.

-After all verification steps are performed successfully, the certificate application processing for the AGCE issuing can then be processed, and the related key ceremonies planned and executed according to AGCE GOV-CA key ceremony procedures.
+After all verification steps are performed successfully, the certificate application processing for the AGCE issuing CA can then be processed, and the related key ceremonies planned and executed according to the AGCE key ceremony procedures.

-Certificate applications for the GOV-CA are received as part of an operational cycle agreed between the GOV-CA RA and the applicant representative.
+Certificate applications for the Government CA are received as part of an operational cycle agreed between the AGCE RA and the applicant representative.
 The certificate application processing involves the identity verification of applicant representative through an in-person meeting.
-Other steps are executed by the GOV-CA RA including the verification of the information provided in the certificate request form against the approved CPS versions.
+Other steps are executed by the AGCE RA including the verification of the information provided in the certificate request form against the approved CPS versions.

-The GOV-CA RA ensures that certificate applications are only processed if the following conditions are met:
+The AGCE RA ensures that certificate applications are only processed if the following conditions are met:

 - The existence of the applicant is verified using the Algerian Official Journal (Journal Officiel) which is expected to contain detailed information about the entity including its legal name and authorized official representative.
-The address of the government entity is also verified through an in-person visit from the GOV-CA RA to the relevant address; - the applicant representative's identity is verified through an in-person meeting with the GOV-CA RA that verifies the authority of the applicant representative through an attestation letter received; - the certificate request is properly formatted; - the certificate request contains the expected complete subscriber data including the official organization names; - a formal, signed approval is received from the applicant representation though a signed subscriber agreement; - the CPS of the applicant is reviewed by the GOV-CA RA; - the cycle of mandated audit by the GOV-CA RA successfully executed by the applicant.

-The above verification steps are always executed by the GOV-CA RA for each certification management operation with the subscribing entities.
+The address of the government entity is also verified through an in-person visit from the AGCE RA to the relevant address; - The applicant representative's identity is verified through an in-person meeting with the AGCE RA that verifies the authority of the applicant representative through an attestation letter received; - The certificate request is properly formatted; - The certificate request contains the expected complete subscriber data including the official organization names; - A formal, signed approval is received from the applicant representation though a signed subscriber agreement; - The CPS of the applicant is reviewed by AGCE PKI GB; - The cycle of mandated audit is successfully executed by the applicant; - The above verification steps are always executed by the AGCE RA for each certification management operation with the subscribing entities.